HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 TODO (Himanshu)

 ### Conclusion

+The main takeaways are:

-Overall, Visual stability across the web has advanced significantly compared to earlier years, particularly on mobile devices.
-Most pages now deliver stable experiences with minimal unexpected movement, reflecting improved adoption of best practices.
+- Visual stability across the web has advanced significantly over the years, particularly on mobile devices.
+- Most pages now deliver stable experiences with minimal unexpected movement, reflecting improved adoption of best practices.

-However, with around 20-30% of pages still not achieving Good CLS, especially on desktop, there remains room for continued refinement and optimization.
+- However, with around 20-30% of pages still not achieving Good CLS, especially on desktop, there remains room for continued refinement and optimization.

 ## Early Hints
 TODO (Unassigned)